serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/ISqlExpressionTranslator/Translate.md

 # ISqlExpressionTranslator.Translate method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Returns customized version for passed expression attribute.
-If the dialect don't have custom handling for the expression, it should return null.
+Returns a customized version for the passed expression attribute.
+If the dialect has no custom handling for the expression, it should return `null`.

 ```csharp
 public string Translate(object expression)